 When you have read the Planning Inspectorate’s advice, click the following image to open the HWTWRP project page on the Planning Inspectorate website to register your email address with the HWTWRP project case file.

 You will be asked how frequently you would like to be notified, and at the appropriate time you will be invited by the Planning Inspectorate to enter your comments.
-You may find it helpful to take the first option, which is to ‘Get updates by email on the progress of the application’.
-Your comments must be submitted on the ‘Registration and Relevant Representation form’ which will be made available on the project webpage of the National Infrastructure Planning website at the appropriate time.
+You may find it helpful to take the first option, which is to ‘Get updates‘ by email on the progress of the application’.

 The Water Matters community will review the application documents and update these web pages with any new information or concerns.
 In the meantime, we believe the current content and concerns raised remain valid.